SidewardsBanana/itd256/Notes/Notes On Terms To Learn.md

 **OCLC** Is A Non-Profit Cooperative That Serves Libraries And Currently Maintains The System And Licenses Online Access To WebDewey

 The Decimal Number Classification Introduced Concepts Of Relative Index and Relative Location

+## Library Of Congress (LOC Or LC?)
+Call Number?
+Classifications?

+**The Library Of Congress Classification System Groups Books Together With Similar Subjects By Their Call Numbers
+There Are 21 Main LC Call Number Classes
+Each Class Has Sub-Classes